Just Cause (video game): Plot

-Just Cause begins in 2006 with Rico Rodriguez, an operative for an organization known only as the "Agency", being dropped into a Caribbean island nation called San Esperito to link up with his mentor and Agency superior, Tom Sheldon, and help him overthrow San Esperito's dictator, President Salvador Mendoza, whom the Agency believes to be in possession of weapons of mass destruction.
+Rico Rodriguez, an operative for an organization known only as the "Agency", being dropped into a Caribbean island nation called San Esperito to link up with his mentor and Agency superior, Tom Sheldon, and help him overthrow San Esperito's dictator, President Salvador Mendoza, whom the Agency believes to be in possession of weapons of mass destruction.
 After his arrival, Rico meets up with Sheldon and fellow agent Maria Kane, and they ally themselves with a guerrilla group and the Rioja drug cartel staging a rebellion against both Mendoza and the Montano drug cartel, which has exploited the corruption of the regime to expand its operations throughout San Esperito.
 Most of the game focuses on Rico's efforts to dismantle Mendoza's regime, eliminate the Black Hand mercenaries hired to oppress the people of San Esperito, and fight back against the cartels.
 Rico can also assist in the liberation of various territories to further destabilize the government's rule over the island.

 Eventually, Sheldon discovers that Mendoza does, indeed, have control of WMDs, and with San Esperito lost to his control, the president is forced to retreat to his private island just off the mainland.
 To stop him from using the weapons, Sheldon and Kane fly Rico to the island, causing Mendoza to attempt an escape by jet.
 However, Rico boards the jet and kills Mendoza and his remaining bodyguards, ending his reign over the islands and allowing the Agency to secure the WMDs.

 Development

-The game was in development for 3 years.
+Development of Just Cause began at Avalanche Studios in the early 2000s, with the team aiming to create a large-scale open-world action game that emphasized freedom of movement and emergent gameplay.
+A major technical focus was the studio’s proprietary Avalanche Engine, which was designed to stream vast environments seamlessly, allowing players to traverse long distances without loading screens.
+To support this vision, developers prioritized systemic mechanics—such as physics, vehicle handling, and environmental interactions—over tightly scripted missions.
+The team also experimented with verticality and traversal, laying the groundwork for mechanics like parachuting and vehicle hijacking that would later define the series.
+Hardware limitations of the PlayStation 2 influenced design choices, requiring careful optimization to maintain performance while still delivering an unusually expansive world for its time.